Six Tips for Improving Blood Circulation in Legs

 The term circulation describes the constant movement of blood around the body, made possible by the pumping action of the heart.
 This movement or “flow” of blood takes place in a network of tubes known as blood vessels.
 Arteries are blood vessels that carry blood away from the heart; veins are blood vessels that carry blood towards it.

-Returning blood to the heart from lower parts of the body is hard work for the circulatory system because the blood has to be pushed upwards through the body.
+Returning blood to the heart from the lower parts of the body is hard work for the circulatory system because the blood has to be pushed upwards through the body.
 The muscles that surround the veins help with circulation: as they contract around veins, they stimulate the flow of blood to the heart.
 This is why staying active—even just walking- can help improve your circulation.

 Circulation may deteriorate as we age.
 But circulation problems may affect anyone, at any age, who is not very active.

 Walking is a simple, low-impact exercise that can help you create a more active and healthy lifestyle and may promote weight loss.
 Walking at any pace is beneficial to increase blood flow throughout the body, as it is the best way to lower your blood pressure and increase muscle contraction in the legs.
 As muscles contract and relax, they squeeze around the large veins in the legs, promoting healthy circulation in more stagnant areas of flow.

 Additional benefits to walking and other forms of exercise include improving overall balance and uplifting your mood.

 Engaging in regular stretching has numerous benefits for your body.
 Stretching with proper technique may help promote blood circulation, which carries oxygen and nutrients to your organs and muscles that are necessary for proper function, movement, and flexibility.

 3. Position Your Body